vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/description/controller.md

   * Airlifts
   * Harriers

-Depending on the dongles you insert in your controller you could make your personal bot.
+Depending on the dongles you insert in your controller you could make your personal tank/bot.

 ## E-paper display

 ![E-Paper display](./img/epaper-display.jpg)

 In the center, an E-Paper display could be placed to give feedback to the user.
-It could display different kinds of information:
+It may be used to display different kinds of information:

-* the life
+* your hit points (health)
-* types of extensions (dongles)
+* types of addons (dongles)
 * battery status
 * the name of the authenticated player
 * bullets fired / bullets left
 * energy level

 ## Battery powered